-You may exercise your rights through a person authorized to make health related decisions on your behalf under applicable law ("Personal Representative").
-Except as provided below, Personal Representative will be required to produce evidence of authority to acton your behalf before the Personal Representative will be given access to your PHI or be allowed to take any action for you.
-Proof of such authority will be: (1) a completed, signed and approved Appointment of Personal Representative form; (2) a notarized power of attorney for health care purposes; or (3) a court-appointed conservator or guardian.
-You may obtain the Appointment of Personal Representative form by calling the Fund office or by going online at www.ufcwtrust.com to download the form.
+You may exercise your rights through a Personal Representative.
+Your Personal Representative will be required to produce evidence of authority to act on your behalf before your Personal Representative will be given access to your PHI or be allowed to take any action for you.
+Proof of such authority includes: (1) a completed and signed approved Appointment of Personal Representative form; (2) a notarized power of attorney for health care purposes; or (3) a court-appointed conservator or guardian.
+You may obtain the Plan's approved Appointment of Personal Representative form by calling the Fund office or by going online at www.ufcwtrust.com to download the form.